 If you disagree with a decision made by us, contact us to discuss it first.

-You will need to provide your name and address, council tax reference number and the reason(s) for the appeal.
-If you are not satisfied with the outcome of the appeal, or you have not received a response to the appeal within two months of making it, you can then make a further appeal to the Valuation Tribunal.
+You will need to provide your name and address, Council Tax reference number and the reason(s) for the appeal.
+If you are not satisfied with the outcome of the appeal, or you have not received a response to the appeal within two months of making it, you can then make a further appeal to the Valuation Tribunal as long as no more than four months have passed since your original dispute.

-If you have an appeal pending, you must continue to pay the current council tax banding amount.
-If your appeal is successful, you can ask us to refund any overpaid council tax.
-We have different procedures if you disagree about the amount of council tax benefit allowed.
+If you have an appeal pending, you must continue to pay the current Council Tax banding amount.
+If your appeal is successful, you can ask us to refund any overpaid Council Tax.

 Those who can appeal include: